Our events are announced at least 2 weeks in advance to our email list subscribers. To join our email list, please contact aznpsphoenix@gmail.com.

 Native Landscaping Plants

-If you would like to learn which plants are native to our area, we invite you to view our Chapter’s List of Recommended Native Landscaping Plants (draft version).
+View our Chapter’s Plant List for Metro Phoenix to learn which plants are local to our area.
 It highlights plants that are: 1) native to the Phoenix metro area, 2) beneficial to wildlife, 3) low-water-use, 4) relatively easy to care for, and 5) generally available at local nurseries or seed suppliers.

-In addition, several organizations hold desert plant sale fundraisers in the Spring and Fall.
-We’ll update this announcement when local native plant sales take place.
+Several local organizations hold desert plant sale fundraisers in the Spring and Fall.
+We’ll update this announcement if/when additional native plant sales are scheduled in the metro Phoenix area.

 Wildflower Seeds